malmriv/AutomaticASIS/README.md

 > **ℹ️ Important!
 Read this!**
 >
 > This repo contains Python scripts that can be run locally.
 Nevertheless, I have managed to package this as a web app so that it's easier for everyone to use.
 The web app can be found [here](https://integration-report.streamlit.app/), and I think it's come together quite nicely.
+The repo of the web app itself, which is what I will maintain in the future, can be found [here](https://github.com/malmriv/integration-suite-explorer).

 This Python script extracts and documents integration flow metadata from zipped SAP Integration Suite packages.
 It support address resolution for various adapter types and automatically substitutes parameterized values (e.g., `{{c4c_address}}`) using the included `parameters.prop` file.